 Not a good dental patient

 Yes, you might be full of pride because you meet your dentist at least once a year if not regularly but doing so doesn’t mean you are a good dental patient.
-Being one includes religious application of the the dentist’s advices, etc.
+Being one includes a religious application of the dentist’s advice, etc.

 Drinking bottled water